ioxvar/BEC-plugin/README.md

 # bec_plugin

-A new Flutter project for my university.
+A new Flutter project for my universityby yash.

 ## Getting Started